dirtyhenry/tech-articles/_posts/2021-01-03-activating-open-type-features-ios.md

 }
 ```

-Once there, I was able to instanciate the `UIFont` instance including the option
+Once there, I was able to instanciate the `UIFont` including the option I wanted
-I wanted like so:
+like so:

 ```swift
 func createFontWithOptions(fontName: String, size: CGFloat) -> UIFont {